quarksaur/quarksaur/README.md

 I'm a second-year student in the Coding and Digital Innovation programme of the [Internet and Multimedia Institute](https://www.iim.fr/), in Paris.<br>
 Web development is one of my greatest passions.
 So I'm always trying to expand my expertise and build better apps/experiments.

+## <br>🚧 Projects

+I'm currently curating many old projects.<br>
+Most of them need to be rewritten (while following the original objective), improved, documented or translated.<br>
-🚧 I'm currently curating my old projects, they will be publicly available as soon as possible 🚧
+They will be publicly available as soon as possible.

 ## <br>📌 Available for hire
 I'm currently looking for a **2 to 4 months internship starting April 2025**.<br>